Annual Financial Report for the Year Ended 31 March 2023

 Annual General Meeting

-The Company’s Annual General Meeting (AGM) will take place on 27 July 2023.
+The Company’s Annual General Meeting (AGM) will take place on 28 July 2023.
+The AGM usually provides an excellent opportunity for shareholders, directors and the Manager to meet in person, exchange views and comment.
 We intend to hold the 2023 AGM in person at Reed Smith LLP, Broadgate Tower, 20 Primrose Street, London, EC2A 2RS.
-Following positive comments received from the last meetings, we also intend to offer remote access for shareholders through an online webinar facility.
-Full details and formal notice of the AGM will be provided separately.
+Following positive feedback received from the last three years, we also intend to offer remote access for shareholders through an online webinar facility for those who would prefer not to travel.
+Please note that shareholders attending remotely must register their votes ahead of time, as it will not be possible to count votes from online participants at the AGM.
+Full details and formal notice of the AGM are set out in a separate document.
 The General Meeting regarding the proposed changes to the performance-related management fee will be held immediately after the AGM.

 Outlook